meangrape/fdb-wiki/FoundationDB-Development-Setup.md

 fdb-dev ninja
 ```

+Note: Sometimes the cmake step can potentially run into a bizarre error.
+Turned out it's caused because of clock skew.
+Fix the clock with `sudo hwclock --hctosys` if you have clock skew.

 # Setting up a Development Environment

 We use `clangd` for code navigation and completion. `clangd` is a [language server](https://langserver.org/) for C++ and can be used by many editors (Emacs, Vim, Atom, etc).
 This section describes how to set up [Visual Studio Code](https://code.visualstudio.com/) - this is one of the easiest editors to set up.